 - Tip on how to visit it: Make sure you don’t miss your ferry – the last one departs at 6:40 p.m.
 You can check the ferry schedule here.

 Villa Balbianello is a famous villa that has appeared in many great movies, including Star Wars and Casino Royale.
 This property is surrounded only by nature, a lush manicured garden, and a brilliant lake.
 You should definitely request a guided tour and discover all the intricacies of the villa.

-Best Tour Options for your Lake Como Itinerary
+Best Tour Options for your Lake Como Trip

-What to Pack for your Lake Como Itinerary
+What to Pack for your Lake Como Italy Itinerary

 Don’t forget your sunblock, and sunglasses and consider a hat too.